TiegoMakaleng/Android-Animation-Transitions/README.md

-### This app demonstrates Animation and Transitions in Android
+### This project demonstrates Animation and Transitions in Android